Wason1797/RestAPIExample/README.md

 Wellcome to a simple API that makes querys to a local sqlite database to know exchange rates.

-## Install the necesary dependencies
+## Install the necessary dependencies

 Create a virtual enviroment if necesary or just run the following command: